MatthewFuchs/Ogopogo-Tech/README.md

 # Ogopogo-Tech
 This is the repository for Ogopogo Tech group.
-This project is a Discord Clone.